unfoldingWord-dev/Resource-Container/docs/ubxf.rst

 Characteristics
 ---------------

-The UBXF is a specific type of :ref:`types-bundle` that utilizes the USFM 3 specification to allow extra metadata to be encoded directly in the translation.
+The UBXF is a specific type of RC :ref:`types-bundle` that utilizes the USFM 3 specification to allow extra metadata to be encoded directly in the translation.
-All the characteristics of :ref:`types-bundle` apply, with these added
+All the characteristics of a RC :ref:`types-bundle` apply, with these added
 requirements:

 - UBXF must provide its data in `USFM 3 <https://ubsicap.github.io/usfm/index.html>`_.
 - The ``format`` field of the ``manifest.yaml`` file must be set to ``text/usfm3``.
 - Word metadata should be encoded in the translation using `USFM 3 word attributes <https://ubsicap.github.io/usfm/attributes/index.html>`_.
-- Alignment metadata should be encoding using `USFM 3 milestones <https://ubsicap.github.io/usfm/milestones/index.html>`_.
-See example below.
+- Alignment metadata should be encoded using `USFM 3 milestones <https://ubsicap.github.io/usfm/milestones/index.html>`_.
+See :ref:`ubxf-alignmentexample` below.

 .. _ubxf-licensing: